phoe/articles/2022-xx-xx-static-let/static-let.md

 ## Package definition

 Let's start with the very basics.
-A good thing with implementing `STATIC-LET` is that we barely need *anything* that is not a part of standard Common Lisp in order to make it work - just a few utilities from Alexandria, plus multithreading primitives from Bordeaux Threads.
+A good thing with implementing `STATIC-LET` is that we barely need *anything* that is not a part of standard Common Lisp in order to make it work - just a few utilities from Alexandria, one declaration-related utility from Serapeum (we'll use it at the very end to solve `STATIC-LET*`), plus multithreading primitives from Bordeaux Threads.
 That is both a testament to how good ANSI CL is and a relief when it comes to pedagogy (no external dependencies, no problem!).

 ```lisp
 (defpackage #:serapeum/static-let